zack6243/Elk-Stack-Project/README.md

 Load balancers protect the availability aspect of security by ensuring that network traffic is distributed equally between two or more webservers so as not to overload a single server with more traffic than it can handle.
 Also, creating a jumpbox can be adventageous because one advantage of this system is the ability to effectively manage multiple webservers and/or programs individually and effeciently by making them accessible through a single gateway.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the server's logs and the system metrics.
-- _TODO: What does Filebeat watch for?_
+- _Filebeat: Filebeat monitors the system logs and sends the output to a program that makes it easy to track, such as elasticsearch._
-- _TODO: What does Metricbeat record?_
+- _Metricbeat: Metricbeat records system statistics and metrics.
+It also sends them to a program like elasticsearch._

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.